Xsear/xLootTracker/README.md

 | Waypoint Title Format | Customize the title of the waypoints.
 In-game, you will be able to view a list of message replacements in the tooltip that is displayed when you hover over this field. |

 #### Panels
+This section contains options related to the Panels subsystem.

 | Option  | Description |
 |------------- | ------------- |